Manage Catalyst SD-WAN Security Objects and Security Profiles

 Advanced Malware Protection

-Choose an advanced malware protection.
+Choose an advanced malware protection option.

 TLS Action

 Choose the TLS action.
-The options are:
+Available options include:

 • Decrypt